digital-work-lab/rethink-git-teaching/README.md

 * Documentation pages are organised in the navigation by category, with URLs based on the path inside the `_docs` folder.
 * Change the defaults when new posts are created in `_posts/_defaults.md`.

-### Contact Form

-* Preconfigured to work with CloudCannon, but easily changed to another provider (e.g. [FormSpree](https://formspree.io/)).
-* Sends email to the address listed in company details.

-### Staff

-* Reused around the site to save multiple editing locations.
-* Add `excluded_in_search: true` to any documentation page's front matter to exclude that page in the search results.

 ### Navigation

 * Exposed as a data file to give clients better access.